+\tr{Unlike transfer-learning based SSFSL methods\cite{rodriguez2020embedding,ling2022semi}, which use semi-supervised inference only on the novel dataset,} the meta-training based SSFSL methods split the base dataset into labeled and unlabeled sets, and design new meta-learning methods to reduce the requirement of labeled data and fully utilize the unlabeled data.
+As shown in Fig.~\ref{fig:1-meta}, we evaluate two representative models: SPN~\cite{ren2018meta}, and M-PL~\cite{li2022platinum}, with different numbers of labeled data. \tr{We observe that the evaluation scores still drop sharply with the reduction of labeled data, especially when the number of labels per class is extremely small (\emph{e.g.} 20).} Furthermore, meta-training based SSFSL models have \textit{large gaps of accuracy} compared with transfer-learning based SSFSL methods under the same limited conditions(\emph{e.g.} M-PL in Fig.~\ref{fig:1-meta} \emph{vs.} S-EP in Fig.~\ref{fig:1-semi}).

+\tr{ \textbf{Limitation 2: class-prior selecting strategy in meta-training based SSFSL models.}} Existing meta-training based SSFSL models \cite{ren2018meta,li2022platinum} require a \textit{class-prior selecting strategy} for training, which is not suitable for truly unlabeled data. \tr{As shown in Fig.~\ref{fig:ss-meta-train}, during task construction, meta-training based SSFSL models first select M classes from both labeled and unlabeled sets, then randomly pick up several samples from these classes to construct the tasks.
+To ensure the selected unlabeled samples are from these M classes, they actually need to know all the labels of samples in the unlabeled set, which violates the principle of an unlabeled set in practice.} Is this strategy necessary for SSFSL?
+Can we remove it?
+These are still unexplored questions.

-\textbf{The new setting:} Therefore, we propose a new and more practical semi-supervised meta-training setting for FSL, which truly requires only a few labels in base dataset, similar to the common semi-supervised learning methods.
-Specifically, the base dataset is also split into labeled and unlabeled sets, and we forbid the class-aware selection strategy for the unlabeled set in previous works~\cite{ren2018meta,li2019learning} to make sure we do not have access to the true labels of the unlabeled data.
-For the novel dataset, we adopt the same inference manners of previous works to focus on the impact of the number of labels.
+\tr{ \textbf{The new setting.} To overcome the limitation 2, we propose a new and practical semi-supervised meta-training setting for FSL.} {As shown in Fig.~\ref{fig:ss-meta-train}, our practical task only requires selecting M classes from the labeled set and using any class-not-known selection strategy to pick up unlabeled samples.} Specifically, the base dataset is split into labeled and unlabeled sets, and we forbid the \textit{class-prior selecting strategy} for the unlabeled set to make sure we do not have access to the true labels of the unlabeled data.
+For the novel dataset, we adopt the same inference manners of previous works to focus on the impact of the number of labeled data.

-Accordingly, we retrain the SemiProtoNet~\cite{ren2018meta}, which includes a semi-supervised meta-training method, with different numbers of labels on the original meta-training and our new setting.
-As shown in Fig.~\ref{fig:1-a}, we find obvious performance degradation of SemiProtoNet on the new setting, which indicates that previous semi-supervised meta-training methods may rely on the prior class information on unlabeled data.
-Furthermore, we retrain three representative FSL models with different inferences (inductive Proto~\cite{snell2017prototypical}, transductive T-EP~\cite{rodriguez2020embedding}, and semi-supervised S-EP~\cite{rodriguez2020embedding}), which require full labels during meta-training.
-As shown in Fig.~\ref{fig:p-degrade}, we find that all of the evaluation scores drop dramatically with the reduction of labeled data.
-This indicates that most FSL methods still rely heavily on a mass of labeled data.